zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 ZWE_CONFIGS_APIML_SERVICE_ADDITIONALREGISTRATION_0_ROUTES_0_SERVICEURL=/
 ```

+The Zowe configuration transforms the configuration in the zowe.yaml file into the environment variables that are shown above.

 ### Validate successful configuration

 The corresponding ‘Cloud-Gateway’ service should appear in the Eureka console of the central discovery service.